 where $\bar{\rho}_S(t_c)=\bar{T}(2\tau,0)\rho_S(0)$ and $\bar{\rho}'_S(t_c)=\bar{T}(2\tau,\tau)\bar{T}(\tau,0)\rho_S(0)$.
 Then the effect of control on the final states $E[\rho_S(0)] = D[\tilde{\rho}_S(t_c),\bar{\rho}_S(t_c)]$ satisfies

-if $\mathcal{K}_P$ commutes with $\bar{T}(t_b,t_a)$.
+if $\mathcal{K}_P$ commutes with $\bar{T}(t_b,t_a)$ (see Appendix\ \ref{Sec:AppendixA} for its derivation).
 Similarly, the change of the final states (brought by control) is upper and lower bounded by the memory effects in the controlled and uncontrolled process.
 Meanwhile, $E[\rho_S(0)]>0$ is a manifestation of memory effects.